 Do you find mornings stressful, trying to get the kids out the door to school?
 Many parents can agree that this is a busy and chaotic time.
-Here are some tips to help streamline your mornings.
+Here are some tips we have used for our family to help streamline your mornings.

 Prepare clothes ahead of time